 This article will provide you with a simple matrix that will decode how to calculate your GMAT scores with your scaled Quant and Verbal scores.
 Let’s begin:

 How does the GMAT scoring work?

 As you probably already know, GMAT is an adaptive test.
-Which means that with every question you answer, the level of difficulty of the upcoming question changes.
+This means that with every question you answer, the level of difficulty of the upcoming question changes.
 The more hard questions you get right consistently, the better you score on GMAT.
 In simple words, if you get an easy level question correct, the next question you will be served may be of an easy to medium difficulty level or vice versa.
 So, how you score on GMAT depends directly on how you perform in each and every question.

-But, what contributes to your GMAT score?
+But what contributes to your GMAT score?

 The GMAT score consists of five parts:

 |Analytical Writing Assessment (AWA) Score||0 – 6|

 However, your total score only depends on your Verbal and Quant scaled scores.
 Your scaled scores in Verbal and Quant depend upon –